Sapelo Island: Ecology research

-In 1923 Sapelo owner Howard Coffin introduced imported chachalacas from Mexico to diversify the game bird population for his hunting pals.
-These chicken-like birds have established a stable, non-native population of 30-40 individuals that at times has spread to neighboring islands.
+In 1923, Sapelo owner Howard Coffin introduced imported chachalacas from Mexico to diversify the game bird population for his hunting pals.
+These chicken-like birds have established a stable, non-native population of 30 to 40 that at times has spread to neighboring islands.

-Sapelo owner R. J. Reynolds, Jr. founded the Sapelo Island Research Foundation in 1949.
+Sapelo owner R.J.
+Reynolds, Jr. founded the Sapelo Island Research Foundation in 1949.
 He later funded the research of Eugene Odum, whose 1958 paper The Ecology of a Salt Marsh won wide acclaim in scientific circles.
 Odum's paper helped show the fragility of the cycle of nature in the wetlands.

 Reynolds' Sapelo Research Foundation also helped fund the University of Georgia's research on the island.
 Reynolds' widow, Annemarie Reynolds, sold Sapelo to the state of Georgia for $1 million, a fraction of its worth, in two separate transactions in 1969 and 1976.
 The latter sale resulted in the creation of the Sapelo Island National Estuarine Research Reserve, a state-federal partnership between the Georgia Department of Natural Resources and the National Oceanic and Atmospheric Administration.
-Thanks in part to the philanthropy of the Reynolds family, Sapelo is now open to the public by appointment.
+In part to the philanthropy of the Reynolds family, Sapelo is now open to the public by appointment.

 Geologic history

-Sapelo Island is located within the Georgia Bight, a tidally-influenced coastline that experiences two tidal cycles each day.
+Sapelo Island is located within the Georgia Bight, a tidally influenced coastline that experiences two tidal cycles each day.
 Average difference between low and high tides at Sapelo Island is ~7 ft.
-Consequently, Sapelo island is an example of a tidally-influenced barrier island system.
+Consequently, Sapelo island is an example of a tidally influenced barrier island system.
 Over the last 2.5 million years (Neogene and Quaternary Periods), sea-level fall occurred in response to growth of the Northern Hemisphere ice cap.
 The resulting regression generated shoreline complexes that preceded the modern Holocene shoreline, with the most recent known as the late Pleistocene Silver Bluff Formation.
-The Silver Bluff deposits underlie Holocene Sapelo Island sediments, and are visible along the southwestern bank of Blackbeard Creek as the Raccoon Bluff.
+The Silver Bluff deposits underlie Holocene Sapelo Island sediments, and they are visible along the southwestern bank of Blackbeard Creek as the Raccoon Bluff.
 During the last glacial maximum (LGM) approximately 18,000 years ago (latest Pleistocene), maximum regression forced the Sapelo Island shoreline eastward approximately 62 mi from its present-day location.
 During the subsequent transgression, a Holocene shoreline formed the present Sapelo Island shoreline complex, including Cabretta and Nannygoat beaches.

 Hurricane Irma

-In 2017, storm surge from Hurricane Irma caused a new tidal inlet to breach the southern end of Blackbeard Island, and created a small island between Sapelo Island and Blackbeard Island.
+In 2017, storm surge from Hurricane Irma caused a tidal inlet to breach the southern end of Blackbeard Island, and it created a small island between Sapelo Island and Blackbeard Island.